Wednesday, 1 August 2012

 Ramadan is a time of increased connections – an increased connection to God through remembrance of Him and the search to please Him, an increased connection to the Ummah through the collective act of fasting, an increased connection to the family and close friends through the shared intimacy of fasting and breaking the fast together, and an increased connection to one’s inner self by the act of fasting; stripping away externalities.
 Maintaining these connections after Ramadan ends requires effort.
 Connecting to God 7.
 Incorporate ‘alhamdulillah’ into your life.
 Thanking and praising Him for the small bounties in your life, even in adversity, leads to gratitude and contentment.
 The Prophet said “Alhamdulillah is the statement of appreciation.
 When the servant says alhamdulillah, God says, ‘My servant has praised Me.’’’
 (Ibn Abi Hatim) 8.
 Ask for help from Him even with the smallest with difficulties.
 The Prophet Musa was told to pray even for the salt on his food.
 9. Reflect on God by learning His names with their meaning.
 10. Make a regular time to contemplate the natural world, for it is revelation from God, “And among His Signs is the creation of the heavens and the earth.”
 (Qur’an 30:22) Connecting to the Ummah 11.
 Connect to the wider Muslim community by travelling to a Muslim country you’ve never been to before, or if that is beyond your financial means, reach out to a different community of Muslims within your own country 12.
 Choose a country a month and explore its traditions and history of its people through books and online.
 13. Choose a charity project abroad to support Connecting to your family and close friends 14.
 Iftar is a time to eat with your family – continue to have a regular, collective family meal together.
 15. Following the adage, “The family that prays together, stays together” make prayer in ja’ma regularly, spending time afterwards to reflect and talk to one another, sharing stories from Islamic history or the companions perhaps.
 16. Invite others to dine with you, and accept the invitations of others for that is one of the five rights a Muslim has over another Muslim; the other four being, to return the greetings of salam, to visit the sick, to accompany funeral processions, and to respond to the one that sneezes.
 (Bukhari & Muslim) 17.
 Be the one to forgive and move on, and remember the “Three Day Rule”, for the Prophet said, “It is not allowed for a Muslim to desert his brother for over three days.”
 (Muslim & Tirmidhi) 18.
 Tell the ones you love that you love them.
 The Prophet said, “If one of you loves his brother for God’s sake, then let him know, since it causes familiarity to endure and firmly establishes love.”
 (Bukhari) 19.
 Put those you love first and empathise with their emotions, as the Prophet said, “Love for your brother what you love for yourself.”
 (Muslim) Connecting to yourself 20.
 Try to find a quiet time every day to reflect on yourself that day.
 What did you learn from that day?
 What could you have done better?
 What were the strengths of that day?
 What were the weaknesses?
 Remember if you have had a bad day – every new dawn, brings with it new opportunities.
 21. List the things that you like about yourself.
 We may think that would be immodest and vain, but it is worth remembering that you are a creation of the Most High, and of the best of creations.
 The Prophet said, “God is merciful towards the one who knows his worth” – so start listing your worth.
 22. List the things that you think need changing about yourself.
 Think of this positively.
 The Prophet said that “A Muslim is a mirror to another Muslim” (Abu Dawud), but we need to be a mirror unto our own selves first.
 23. Create a space which you always keep tidy, scented and beautiful.
 The Prophet said, “God is beautiful and He likes beauty” (Muslim), so such a space will give you a place to re-charge your batteries, and to reflect upon your inner self.

+Ramadan brought discipline into your life.
+You did not eat or drink whenever and whatever you wanted.
+There was a time for these things.
+You had to control your instinct.
+Ramadan is a powerful symbol that you can control yourself, that you can set yourself a target and stick to it.
+Taking that discipline and control forward is potentially one of the greatest blessings of the month.
 24. Do not over eat.
 Just because we can eat once Ramadan is over doesn’t mean we have to gorge ourselves.
 Obesity has been classed as the disease of the 21st century.
 Consider this saying of the Prophet, where the ‘one third rule’ is a concession to our desires, “No human ever filled a vessel worse than the stomach.
 Sufficient for any son of Adam are some morsels to keep his back straight.
 But if it must be, then one third for his food, one third for his drink and one third for his breath.”
 (Tirmidhi & others) 25.Time keep was essential during Ramadan.
 You watched the clock to begin and end your fasts.
 Do not let that slack now.
 The jokes about “Muslim/Arab/Pakistani/Bengali etc Mean Time having extra minutes in every hour” say something.
 Punctuality is important in your lives – for prayers, for appointments, for work and school.
 When the Prophet was asked, “Which deed is the dearest to God?”
 He replied, “To offer the prayers at their early stated fixed times.”
 (Bukhari) To fulfill obligations and appointments early rather than late will endear you to people in this world too.
 26. Watch your anger.
 The Prophet advised, “Do not become angry”, and those who control their anger are described by the Qur’an thus, “Those who spend (in God’s cause) in prosperity and in adversity, who repress their anger, and who pardon men, verily, God loves those that do good.”
 (3:133-134).
 In Ramadan one has greater self awareness so this is perhaps easier.
 Outside of Ramadan follow the Prophetic three point anger management plan of making wudu, sitting or lying down.
 The Prophet also recommended saying, “I seek Refuge with God from Satan” when feeling angry (Bukhari) and making the dua, “I ask you O God, for truthful speech during times of pleasure and anger” (Ahmad) 27.
 Sleep less.
 Sleep is a blessing from God and you should have sufficient hours, but do not sleep more than necessary.
 The Qur’an describes God’s righteous servants as “They used to sleep but little of the night” (51:17) and those “Who forsake their beds to cry unto their Lord in fear and hope” (32:16)

 Ramadan has taught that to achieve the target of completing the fasts one has to be steadfast in adversity.
 The month is a living testament to the many exhortations in the Qur’an and the sayings of the Prophet to have sabr – patient perseverance, and there is reward in this, “Give glad tidings to those who exercise patience when struck with adversity and say, ‘Indeed, we belong to God and to Him is our return.’
 Such ones receive [the] blessings and mercy of their Lord, and such are the guided ones.”
 (Qur’an 2:155) 28.
 Patience is often lost when we try to do too many things at once.
 Slow down, focus and prioritise.
 29. Try and establish what makes you lose patience.
 Are there any patterns to your loss of patience?
 Can you eliminate those things?
 30. Inculcate hope and a positive mental attitude.
 The Qur’an reminds us that an attribute of Iblis is that he lost hope.
 Do this by focusing on small blessings in your life, and write them down.
 31. God’s delays are not necessarily His denials.
 Maybe you have to learn something before the adversity will be removed.
 List what lessons you are learning from the current adversity and how it is benefiting your character.